HDFS 174 — INTRODUCTION INTO CULTURAL DIVERSITY OF FAMILIES

 3 credits.

-Introduce students to research on families and poverty.
-Students learn how family behaviors vary by socioeconomic status; how romantic relationships, childbearing, and childrearing may be implicated in poverty; what the consequences of poverty are for family functioning and children; and about the role of policy in influencing families and poverty.
+Introduction to research on families and poverty.
+Learn how family behaviors vary by socioeconomic status; how romantic relationships, childbearing, and childrearing may be implicated in poverty; what the consequences of poverty are for family functioning and children; and about the role of policy in influencing families and poverty.

 HDFS 766 — CURRENT TOPICS IN HUMAN DEVELOPMENT AND FAMILY STUDIES